gbo-dev/gbo-dev.github.io/content/posts/dotfiles.md

 ### The problem

-The first thing you notice when setting up a new machine is that you wish you had an easy way of restoring your highly customized setup from your previous machine.
+The first thing you notice when setting up a new machine is that you wish you had an easy way of restoring your highly-customized setup from your previous machine.
 There are many ways of going about doing this.
 Maybe you keep a separate repository for each config, use a bare git repo, or the something similar.

 The solution: `gnu stow`